Elderflower and Lemon Mimosas are light, refreshing cocktails with soft floral bouquets. So delicious for brunches and warm afternoons!

 Substitutions & Variations

-Make it a Mocktail - A non-alcoholic version of this mimosa can be made by substituting a plain seltzer or lemon sparkling water for the Prosecco and elderflower syrup for the liqueur.
+Make it a Mocktail - A non-alcoholic version of this mimosa can be made by substituting plain seltzer or lemon sparkling water for the Prosecco and elderflower syrup for the liqueur.

 📖 Recipe